 - Bards Bodega, hosted by Graeme Tuckett.

 - Trekkers Bar Poets, hosted by David Douglas.

 - Bluebottles tour of the South Island (with Andy McGee from The Desert Road Band).

 A year earlier I wrote, produced and directed a video short – The Voice of Foxton, based on an old poem which was first published in Warning, then edited and republished in The Slow Road to Gore.
-The video screened at festivals around New Zealand, and was also selected for an underground film festival in Victoria BC, Canada.
+The video screened at festivals around New Zealand, and was also selected for screening at an underground film festival in Victoria BC, Canada.

 In 2004, I was invited to record a set of poems for the Aotearoa New Zealand Poetry Sound Archive.